 The crypto world developed in its early years in a tumultuous and chaotic way and confronted the players in the financial world, including regulators and clients, with a new context in which concepts and terms were unfamiliar and carried with them ambiguities and even dangers.
 The use of the cryptocurrency terms and the types of tokens were sometimes confusing and based on a poor understanding of their intrinsic characteristics and the differences between the various types.
 The regulatory bodies that have put their hands on the matter have therefore had to deal with the detailed analysis of the situation, which is in continuous evolution with the birth of new products, services and applications in the DeFi field.

-From a regulatory point of view, there are 3 main types of tokens: utility, security and payment tokens.
+From a ontological point of view, there are 3 main types of tokens: utility, security and payment tokens.

-Payment tokens, better known as cryptocurrencies, are used as an alternative means of payment and exchange.
+Payment tokens are used as an alternative means of payment and exchange.
 Unlike fiat currencies such as the US dollar, euro or Japanese yen, payment tokens like Bitcoin are not legal tender and are not backed by a government (except for the recently news of El Salvador).
-Instead, their main goal is to be a decentralized tool for buying and selling goods and services without traditional intermediaries.
+Instead, their main goal is to be a decentralized tool for buying and selling goods and services without traditional intermediaries (such as banks, credit card, payment processor, etc.)

 Cryptocurrencies have many more similarities to commodities, such as gold, than traditional currencies.
 In fact: